Debra’s Story

 As a working mum with two young girls who had busy after-school schedules, I faced the challenge of nutritious breakfasts, healthy school lunches and wholesome dinners every day.
 I worried that they were eating too much packaged food and not enough fresh vegetables.
 I tried new meals with mixed results and I had days when I would throw my hands up in the air and we would have toasted sandwiches for dinner.
 Once we even had pancakes with ice-cream.
 That was a huge hit!
 Without leftovers we would never have survived.

-So when I started my practice in 2009, specialising in feeding difficulties in babies and children, I knew that a non-judgemental attitude, realistic expectations, achievable recommendations and easy to follow strategies were paramount.
+So when I started my practice in 2009, supporting feeding difficulties in babies and children, I knew that a non-judgemental attitude, realistic expectations, achievable recommendations and easy to follow strategies were paramount.

 Eating is a life long journey.
 Like any journey, there are sometimes challenges along the way.
 Feeding difficulties can be very stressful.
 Progress can happen in a matter of days or weeks or can be slow and steady.
 What matters is that you are heading in the right direction.
 I see my role as guiding you in the right direction, supporting you to take the small steps and celebrating each step along the way.